Selinede/Arctic_shores-sauce/README.md

  c. command.ts
  d. example.json

  8. Choose a Browser of choice.
-Google Chrome was used for this Project
+Google Chrome and Safari was used for this Project

  9. Click on the “Create new spec” button.